Fernandocgomez/gdlc.monorepo.opensource/libs/tracking/gtm-universal-analytics/README.md

 <h3>sendProductClickEvent(products: UaEcommerceProduct[], searchList?: string);</h3>
 <p>Send an "angularEcommerce" event to Universal Analytics via the dataLayer.</p>
-<p>The object pushed to the dataLayer contains ecommerce meta data for Measuring Product clicks</p>
+<p>The object pushed to the dataLayer contains ecommerce meta data for measuring product clicks</p>
 <p>The products object should be available at the moment this method is called.</p>
 <p>Arguments: </p>
 <ul>